SemanticAudio: Audio Generation and Editing in Semantic Space: Limitations

 \section{Limitations}

-\textbf{Data Scale and Temporal Constraints.} Our current implementation prioritizes high-quality semantic alignment by training exclusively on AudioCaps.
-While this rigorous supervision ensures precise text-audio correspondence, the dataset's limited scale ($\sim$128 hours) and standardized 10-second duration impose constraints on generalization.
-Consequently, \textbf{SemanticAudio} may exhibit reduced robustness when handling long-form audio generation or highly complex, overlapping acoustic scenes compared to models trained on massive, weakly-supervised datasets (e.g., WavCaps or AudioSet).
-Future work will focus on scaling the semantic-space framework to larger, diverse corpora to capture long-tail acoustic distributions and extend temporal consistency beyond short clips.
+\textbf{Data Scale and Temporal Constraints.} Our current implementation trains on AudioCaps, AudioSet, and WavCaps, providing broad coverage of acoustic events within a standardized 10-second duration.
+While this combination offers high-quality annotations and diverse acoustic coverage, the fixed temporal constraint limits generalization to long-form audio generation or highly complex, overlapping acoustic scenes.
+Future work will focus on extending the semantic-space framework to variable-length audio and scaling to even larger, more diverse corpora to capture long-tail acoustic distributions and improve temporal consistency beyond short clips.

+\textbf{Scale of Human Evaluation.} While we include MOS listening tests to complement automatic metrics, our human evaluation is limited in scale (10 listeners, 20 samples per model).
+Larger-scale studies with more diverse listener populations and AB preference tests would provide stronger validation of perceptual quality differences, particularly for subtle editing modifications.

+\textbf{Downstream Evaluation of Compressed Semantics.} Our work demonstrates that the compressed semantic representations ($d=128$) are effective as generation targets, but we do not systematically evaluate how well these projected features preserve downstream audio understanding capabilities (e.g., audio classification, event detection, retrieval).
+It remains an open question whether the MLP projection $P_\theta$ retains the full discriminative power of the original 1024-dimensional PE-A-Frame embeddings for tasks beyond generation.
+Future work will investigate the utility of these compressed semantic features for downstream understanding benchmarks.

 \textbf{Evaluation Challenges in Generative Editing.} Standardizing the evaluation of open-domain audio editing remains an industry-wide challenge due to the absence of paired ground-truth references.
-While our constructed "Hard-Negative" benchmark allows for quantitative measurement via proxy metrics (CLAP, FD, IS), these automated scores may not fully capture human perceptual nuances in attribute modification.
-Our current study relies on objective metrics to validate the methodology; however, rigorous subjective evaluations (e.g., large-scale Mean Opinion Scores or AB preference tests) are necessary to further validate the practical utility of the editing features.
+While our constructed benchmark allows for quantitative measurement via proxy metrics (CLAP, FD, IS), these automated scores may not fully capture human perceptual nuances in attribute modification.
 We aim to contribute to the establishment of more comprehensive, paired source-target editing benchmarks in future iterations.